bjelicaluka/book-notes/Getting_To_Yes.md

 * Making threats is not enough.
   * Offers are usually more effective.
   * Write an option in the form of a "_yesable proposition_".

+## Insist on Using Objective Criteria

+### Deciding on the basis of will is costly
+#### Negotiators tend to resolve conflicts by positional bargaining of what they are willing and unwilling to accept

+* The solution is to negotiate on some basis _independent_ of the will of either side.

+### The case for using objective criteria
+#### The approach is to commit yourself to reaching a solution based on principle, not pressure

+* Principled negotiation produces wise agreements amicably and efficiently.
+  * A constant battle for dominance threatens a relationship; principled negotiation protects it.
+  * It reduces the number of commitments that each side must make.

+### Developing objective criteria
+#### Develop some alternative standards beforehand

+* Fair standards - it needs to be independent of each side's will.
+* Fair procedures - used for resolving conflicting interests.

+### Negotiating with objective criteria
+#### Focus on objective criteria firmly but flexibly

+* Three basic points to remember
+  1. Frame each issue as a joint search for objective criteria
+  2. Reason and be open to reason as to which standards are most appropriate and how they should be applied.
+  3. Never yield to pressure, only to principle.